 Exploring things to do in Spokane

 With each trip to Spokane as an adult, I think about some of the things that make this city unique.
-I realized that it’s a pretty fun place to explore, especially if you have kids.
+I realize that there are plenty of fun things to do in Spokane, especially if you have kids.
 And even if you only have a few days, there are still some things to do in Spokane that will make your stay worthwhile.

 The city’s local newspaper, The Spokesman Review, has a fun book full of ideas for Spokane experiences to try.
 But if you’re wanting some ideas to start, here are my picks for things to do in Spokane for your next trip.